openmrs/openmrs-distro-platform/README.md

 A project for packaging the OpenMRS Platform

+### What modules to include?

+Before you do anything else, you need to verify what modules should be bundled with this version of the OpenMRS Platform.
+At time of writing these are as follows, but you should verify this with a senior developer on OpenMRS Talk, or IRC:

+ * webservices.rest
+ * owa
+ * fhir

+If any of these modules have significant recent commits that have not been released yet, then consider releasing them before you do the platform release.

 ###Building the project
- * Check out the project onto your machine if you haven't yet.
+ * Clone the project onto your machine if you haven't yet.
+ * Check out the branch corresponding to the release line you want to release (e.g. the 2.0.x branch for Platform 2.0.4)
- * Updated the **version** property value in the pom file to match the version of OpenMRS platform you're building
+ * Update the **version** property value in the pom file to match the version of OpenMRS platform you're building
- * Update the **webservices.restVersion** property value to match the version of the webservices.rest module you wish to bundle
+ * In the **properties** section of pom.xml update all module version properties (e.g. *webservices.restVersion*) to match the versions you wish to bundle
+ * Ensure that the openmrs-distro.properties file includes all bundled modules (e.g. *omod.webservices.rest*)
  * Build the distributable by running the command below:

   ```